 Last year, we grew two new yacon varieties from seed and also collected more than 1000 yacon seeds.
 This year, after starting seeds in November, we have 132 yacon seedlings.
-Each one of those seedlings will be a new variety, a consequence of both yacon’s polyploid nature and the fact that it is an obligate outcrosser.
+Because yacon is polyploid and an obligate outcrosser, each one of those seedlings will be a new variety.
 That is, each variety must be pollinated by another variety; seeds are not produced where only one variety is grown.
 The internal shuffling of multiple sets of chromosomes and the external mingling of parent genomes ensures that every seedling will be genetically distinct.

 If you haven’t been following the story up until now, this is unusual.
 Until very recently, yacon was considered to be nearly or fully sterile.
 The few breeding programs have focused on laboratory manipulations like mutagenesis.
 A 2014 research paper reported success with crosses between varieties and that inspired me to give seed production a more rigorous attempt.
 We’re now seeing the fruits of that effort, with what I assume to be the first new yacon seedlings produced in North America in 2015 and 2016.
 Ben Kamm at Sacred Succulents is also having success at this, so I think the future of open source & public domain yacon breeding looks bright.